jreades/popchange/CODE.md

 More details can be found in the `nspl.R` file.

+---
+_I Have not done any work from here on_
 # Census Data Resources

 If you wish to calculate grids for another variable, download data: